Clarence B. Greaves: Political career

 Greaves was elected to represent Mississippi's 18th district in the Mississippi Senate as a Democrat in 1895 for the 1896-1900 term.
 He then represented Madison County in the Mississippi House of Representatives from 1904 to 1908.
 He then represented the 18th district in the Senate again from 1912 to 1920, being re-elected in 1915.
 From 1916 to 1920, he was the chairman of the senate's Public Works committee.

 Later life and death

 Greaves stopped practicing law due to partial blindness.
 In August 1940, he was killed in an automobile accident when the partially-blind Greaves stepped in front of an incoming car.
 The driver of the car, Mrs. S. A. Terry, had swerved the car into an embankment in a failed attempt to avoid hitting him.
 Terry was cleared of wrongdoing after initial questioning; the Investigating Patrolman found the accident "unavoidable".

 Personal life

-Greaves married Elizabeth Baker on July 16, 1893, in Pocahontas, Mississippi.
-They had six children: Leila Crisler (Greaves) Naquin, Harry Battley Greaves, Clarence Budney Greaves Jr, Eleanor Elizabeth, and Mary Baker, and Charles Scott.
+Greaves was a member of the Methodist Church and Woodmen of the World.
+Greaves married Elizabeth Baker, a descendant of John J. Pettus, on July 16, 1893, in Pocahontas, Mississippi.
+They had six children: Leila Crisler (Greaves) Naquin, Harry Battley Greaves, Clarence Budney Greaves Jr, Eleanor Elizabeth, Mary Baker, and Charles Scott.